 It was interesting to taste a different take on a Mexico City classic.

 While here order one of their many aguas frescas.

-We had guava and I can’t recommend it enough!

-It was perfectly fresh to compliment the spicy tacos.
+We ordered guava and it was perfectly fresh to compliment the spicy tacos.

 El Tizoncito claims to be the creator of the taco al pastor.
-Is it true?

 Who cares, they’re so delicious it honestly doesn’t matter!